- What to Look for in a Beard Brush?

 But why use a beard brush anyway?

-- Brushing exfoliates the skin underneath and clears the facial hair from dirt, debris, and dead skin cells.
+- Brushing exfoliates the skin underneath the beard and clears the facial hair from dirt, debris, and dead skin cells.

-- Also, brushing your beard is part of what is called; “training the beard”.
+- Brushing your beard is part of what is called; “training the beard”.
 Meaning that as you regularly brush your facial hair in certain style and shape, the hair strands and follicles will grow accustomed to the shape and grow into it more and more naturally.

 - Lastly, beard brush helps evenly distribute the natural oils and sebum to your beard which are produced by the sebaceous glands and within the facial hair follicles.
-This is one of the best ways to naturally prevent beard dandruff.
+This is one of the best ways to naturally prevent beard dandruff and ingrown beard hairs.

 Not only that, but the slight stimulation and improved circulation from brushing will enhance the natural production of those fatty acids.

-↓ No time for full review?
+↓ No time for a full review?
 Here’s a quick beard brush comparison table. ↓

 What to Look for in a Beard Brush?